 Request for Proposal

 Value of Preparedness: Coastal Disasters (This RFP is now closed)

 The University of New Hampshire (UNH) Coastal Response Research Center (CRRC) is soliciting proposals for Technical Support that will aid in its broad goal to quantify the value of preparedness (identified in the Project Scope of Work).
 Submissions must comply with the requirements contained in this Request for Proposals (RFP).

 There are three goals of disaster preparedness.
 The first is to lessen the impact of disasters on vulnerable populations such as hospitalized individuals and those living below the poverty line.
 Second, disaster preparedness should facilitate the readiness of organizations for an influx of activity.
 For example, emergency response agencies should be aware of incidents as soon as possible and they should be prepared to perform their mission when required.
 The final goal is to develop a coordinated plan that promotes the efficient use of time, effort, and other resources.
-NOAA's Disaster Preparedness Program helps state and federal partners across the country meet these goals and facilitate the rapid recovery from both anthropogenic (e.g., ship groundings, oil spills, chemical releases, or toxic algae blooms) and natural disasters (e.g., hurricanes or earthquakes).
+NOAA's Disaster Preparedness Program helps state and federal partners across the country meet these goals and facilitate the rapid recovery from both anthropogenic (e.g., ship groundings, oil spills, chemical releases, toxic algae blooms) and natural disasters (e.g., hurricanes, earthquakes).